Who Owns Wooden Boats?

 Adam, pictured here with Paul, has been out of school just over a year and he's already restored his own '68 Cheetah!

-Adam is a investment broker by day and by night he restored his boat that had been in the family for many years.
-First the Grandfather and then a cousin.
-This is a fiberglass classic that Adam added a Mahogany plank surround to the deck.
-He also did some structural repairs, rebuilt the engine and painted the hull.
+Adam is an investment broker by day and by night he restored his boat that had been in the family for many years -- first the Grandfather and then a cousin.
+This is a fiberglass classic to the deck of which Adam added a Mahogany plank surround.
+He also did some structural repairs, rebuilt the engine, and painted the hull.

 Check out the page on the 68 Cheetah and see its transformation.